KatynaSada/SparseGO/README.md

 ## Prerequisites
 SparseGO training/testing scripts require the following environmental setup:

-* Hardware
+* Recommended hardware
-    * GPU server with CUDA installed
+    * GPU server with CUDA installed (can also run in non-CUDA devices)

 * Software
     * Python = 3.9